 Writing the book took the pair about four years, though the editing process was rushed from a year to about three months because the publisher wanted the novel on shelves before Election Day.

 “We never had one hiccup, no fights, no arguments over any word or word choices—never,” Jones said.
 “I don’t think I could write a book with anyone else.”
 Long echoed the sentiment.

 The authors, who met on Coleman’s 2002 Senate campaign, have remained fast friends despite leaving the Hill.
 Long, who left Coleman’s office to work for Sen. John Thune, R-S.D., eventually returned to Minnesota to get her law degree.
 She now works in Arlington, Va., in administrative law and civil litigation.
 Jones left the Hill to work for Minnesota’s House speaker and now teaches political science at Concordia University.

 Like their readers, both are eager to see what happens next in Allison’s career.
 They haven’t planned it yet, but Long hints that Allison might move down the street to 1600 Pennsylvania Ave.

 “I would like to see [Allison] navigate her way through the White House,” Long said.
 “I can see her maybe bumbling her way through a state dinner or something like that.
 I would definitely like to see her grow and learn and come into her own.”

-This article appears in the Sep.
-13, 2012, edition of National Journal Daily.
+This article appears in the September 13, 2012 edition of NJ Daily.